Your Guide to a Perfect Beard Trim

 These products aren’t essential, but they help you care for your beard before and after the beard trim.

 You want a clean, natural beard with no product in it when you start your beard trim.
 Additionally, washing your beard helps it lay more naturally.
 This enables you to determine exactly where your beard needs work.
-Why use a Beard Wash over shampoo or soap?
-Most shampoos and soaps are too drying for your beard, which requires plenty of natural oil (sebum) to keep it healthy.
-You can learn more by reading Beard Wash & Softener vs. Hair Shampoo & Conditioner: The Difference.
+We recommend using a gentle cleanser like Beardbrand Utility Wash that will cleanse your beard without stripping away too much of your natural oil (sebum).
+You can learn more about Beardbrand Utility Wash by reading The Science Behind Beardbrand Utility Wash.

 Utility Balm or Beard Oil